OmniOneID/did-wallet-sdk-server/README.md

 ## Libraries

-Libraries can be found in the [build folder](did-wallet-sdk-server/source/did-wallet-sdk-server/build/libs).
+Libraries can be found in the [Releases](https://github.com/OmniOneID/did-wallet-sdk-server/releases).

+## Wallet SDK
 1. Copy the `did-crypto-sdk-server-1.0.0.jar` file to the libs of the server project.
 2. Add the following dependencies to the build.gradle of the server project.